 8. Keep an eye on the competition

-You can actually use your competition to your advantage by studying what works for them — and how you could potentially make it work for you.
+You can actually use your competition to your advantage by studying their case studies and what works for them — and how you could potentially make it work for you to provide a better user experience.

-While you don’t want to simply mimic or copycat another brand, you can make note of successful tactics and brainstorm how your team can use them in your own ways.
+While you don’t want to mimic or copy another brand, you can make note of successful tactics and brainstorm how your team can use them in your own ways, and implement their tactics as part of your growth strategy.

 Ask yourself questions like: Are they ranking for a topic you could write a better, more recent content piece about?
 Are there high-volume keywords they’re not targeting?

-Once you’ve got the 411 on digital marketing for startups, find out how we can help you maximize your resources and crush your competition.
+Once you’ve got the 411 on online marketing for startups, find out how we can help you maximize your resources, optimize your marketing channels, and crush your competition with our digital marketing services.

-There’s a lot that goes into digital marketing for startups.
-But when you prioritize these practices, you’ll be poised to see impressive success, growth, and development.
+There’s a lot that goes into effective digital marketing for startups.
+But when you prioritize these eight practices, you’ll be poised to see impressive success, growth, and development.

 Of course, it can feel overwhelming with all that goes into keeping a nascent company powering through, especially in times like these.
-Create an action plan that’s thorough yet doable, and you’ll be headed in the right direction.
+Create an action plan with the help of a startup marketing agency that’s thorough yet doable, and you’ll be headed in the right direction.